-The following protocol shall be used for assessing alternate work placements for employees who cannot continue in their present position due to the effects of illness or injury:
+The following protocol shall be used for assessing alternate work placements for employees who cannot continue in their present position due to the effects of illness or injury or personal accommodations as set out by The BC Human Rights Code.

 - 1. The process shall involve the employee, a Union representative and a District representative.
 Either party may use any advisor at any time.
 The employee and the designated Union representative shall not suffer any loss of pay for time spent on the process.
 Each party shall be responsible for any costs associated with their advisor(s). - 2.
-Medical Placements shall be reviewed on a case by case basis as required by the Medical Placement Committee. - 3.
-The process shall involve reviewing the employee's abilities, medical opinions on work restrictions, possible workplace modifications, possibilities of appropriate training and the availability of suitable positions within the District. - 4.
+Personal Accommodations shall be reviewed on a case by case basis as required by the Accommodation Placement Committee.
+The committee shall consist of two (2) Union representatives and two (2) Employer representatives.
+Both the District and Union recognize that maintaining confidentiality for employees on accommodation is essential.
+Information that identifies an employee's medical condition or personal information will remain with the Human Resources department. - 3.
+The process shall involve reviewing the employee's abilities, medical opinions on work restrictions, possible workplace modifications, possibilities of appropriate training and the availability of suitable positions 1st within the employees work area, 2nd within the employees Department and finally other areas within the District. - 4.
 Unless otherwise agreed any assessment, workplace modifications or training costs shall be borne by the District unless another agency assumes responsibility for them. - 5.
 The final say to place an employee rests with the District. - 6.
 Wages, course fees and reasonable travel costs will be paid by the District for two (2) Union Medical Placement Representatives to attend relevant conferences, courses or seminars of no more than five (5) days per occurrence, once per calendar year, provided such courses, etc., are acceptable and available to the committee.
 A detailed report will be presented to the District and Union upon return.